 Our First Meeting

-Because our first meeting is more of a consultation, it is half price.
 You can expect more talking than in future sessions.
 We will meet, I will meet your dog, we will discuss your needs, the family, etc. and begin our initial training.
 In general, get a feel for one another and you can decide if you want to work with me.

 Upon my arrival we will work with your dog either indoors or outdoors, depending upon space, the weather, etc. I am very respectful of your space and will work wherever you prefer.
 We can even meet at a park on nice days or a dog-friendly store.

 Your dog needs to be HUNGRY.
 If possible, do not feed 2-3 hours prior to training

 You will need a collar and a 5- or 6-foot leash.
 I prefer a leather leash because of its durability and the feel in my hands.
 This is the leash I like the Amish leather leash from Leerburg because of its versatility and comfort.
 Treats are an integral part of our initial training and I will provide them during our training sessions.
 If your dog has sensitivities, please provide the appropriate treats.